Key in a search term below to search our website.

 In this podcast we are joined by National Museums Scotland's Dr Alice Blackwell, Senior Curator of Medieval Archaeology & History, and Professor Dauvit Broun, Professor of Scottish History at the University of Glasgow.

 Listen to the podcast now on anchor.fm or Spotify, or in the player below:

 Written in Latin, the letter was sealed by eight earls and about 40 barons.
 It was authenticated by seals, as documents at that time were not usually signed.
 Only 19 seals now remain.

-The surviving Declaration is a copy of the letter made at the same time as the one sent to the pope in Avignon (which is now lost).
+The surviving Declaration of Arbroath is a copy of the letter made at the same time as the one sent to the pope in Avignon (which is now lost).
 It is cared for by National Records of Scotland and is so fragile that it can only be displayed occasionally in order to ensure its long-term preservation.

 Find out more about the Declaration of Arbroath on the National Records of Scotland website, including a transcription and translation of the Declaration's text.